Department of Public Enterprises

-The Department of Public Enterprises (DPE) is one of the ministries of the South African government.
-It is the government's shareholder representative with oversight responsibility for a number of state-owned enterprises (SoEs).
+The Department of Public Enterprises (DPE) was one of the ministries of the South African government.
+It was the government's shareholder representative with oversight responsibility for a number of state-owned enterprises (SoEs).
+The department was shut down after the 2024 elections and folded into the Department of Planning, Monitoring and Evaluation (DPME) during the process of implementing a new shareholder model.

 Enterprises

 It is estimated that South Africa has about 300 SoEs, nine of which fall under the responsibility of the DPE;